succinctlabs/zk-residency/projects/rollkit-zk-ibc/rollkit-zk-ibc.md

 **Additional Resources:** [https://www.youtube.com/watch?v=HlIYAO_cjno&ab_channel=Celestia, https://forum.celestia.org/t/achieving-base-layer-functionality-escape-velocity-without-on-chain-smart-contracts-using-sovereign-zk-rollups/958/18, https://github.com/celestiaorg/celestia-app/tree/cal/zk-ibc-prototype/ibc/lightclients/groth16]

 ---

 ## Problem

-Celestia does not have a VM to minimize on-chain state and can only send and receive TIA, its native asset, via IBC.
+Celestia does not have a VM to minimize on-chain state and can only send and receive TIA , its native asset, via IBC.
 This means that native rollups of Celestia cannot form a trust-minimized bridge to it.
-Bridging TIA to native rollups requires going through intermediary chains with validator sets that can then IBC to Celestia.
-By adding a ZK verifier for rollups, Celestia plans to enable rollups to form trust-minimized bridges to it directly.
-This means each rollup becomes a Celestia ZK Account and eliminates the need for any intermediaries.
+By adding a ZK verifier for rollups, Celestia plans to enable rollups to form trust-minimized bridges to it.
+This means each rollup becomes a Celestia ZK Account.

-Rollkit is a native sovereign rollup stack built by Celestia Labs, and chains built with it do not come with an enshrined bridge.
+Rollkit is the stack for Celestia’s native ecosystem of applications which do not have an enshrined bridge.
 Forming a bridge to another chain currently requires relying on committee-based bridges.
-We want the ability to establish a trust-minimized bridge to another chain, starting with Celestia via a new IBC client that verifies a rollup’s state transition function which comprises of its fork choice rule, an execution proof, and a blob inclusion proof.
+We want the ability to establish a trust-minimized bridge to another chain, starting with Celestia via a new IBC client that verifies a rollup’s state transition function which comprises of its fork choice rule, an optional ordering rule, an execution proof, and a blob inclusion proof.

 ## Solution